 - with a Contributing Employer; - with an employer that is in the same or related business as a Contributing Employer.
-It is important to note that the Fund has Contributing Employers whose businesses involve much more than what is traditionally thought of as building trades sheet metal, which includes but is not limited to: project management, residential construction, service work, engineering consulting, energy management, sign manufacturing, plumbing and electrical work, roofing, property management, and windows/skylights repair and installation; - in the Sheet Metal Industry that is not covered by a Union collective bargaining agreement.
-This type of work includes any and all types of work covered by a SMWIA collective bargaining agreement, all types of work under the trade jurisdiction of the Union as defined in the SMWIA Constitution, in a related building trade which includes but is not limited to: Asbestos, Boilermakers, Bricklayers, Carpenters, IBEW, Iron Workers, Laborers, Operating Engineers, Painters, Roofers, Teamsters, or the UA; or any other work to which a sheet metal worker has been assigned, referred, or can perform which is attributable to his or her skills and training as a sheet metal worker, or - in self-employment in the same or related business as any Contributing Employer.
-As noted, the business activities of the Fund's Contributing Employers are very broad sheet metal employers engage in a wide variety of work.
+It is important to note that the Fund has Contributing Employers whose businesses involve much more than what is traditionally thought of as building trades sheet metal, including but not limited to: project management, residential construction, service work, engineering consulting, energy management, sign manufacturing, plumbing and electrical services, roofing, property or facilities management, windows/skylights repair and installation, and educational services (such as colleges, universities and school districts); - in the Sheet Metal Industry that is not covered by a Union collective bargaining agreement.
+This type of work extends to just about any job involving construction whether working with tools or not.
+It includes any and all types of work covered by a SMART collective bargaining agreement, all types of work under the trade jurisdiction of the Union as defined in the SMART Constitution, in a related building trade (union or nonunion) which includes but is not limited to residential and commercial electrical, carpentry, plumbing, painting, spackling, plastering, drywall and roofing work or any other type of residential or commercial work performed by members of the following building trades unions: Asbestos, Boilermakers, Bricklayers, Carpenters, Glazers, International Brotherhood of Electrical Workers (IBEW), Iron Workers, Insulators, Laborers, Millwrights, Operating Engineers, Painters, Plasterers, Roofers, Teamsters (building trades division), or the United Association of Plumbers and Pipefitters.
+It also includes any other work to which a sheet metal worker has been assigned, referred, or can perform because of his or her skills and training as a sheet metal worker, or in self-employment in the same or related business as any Contributing Employer.
+As noted, the business activities of the Fund's Contributing Employers are very broad - sheet metal employers engage in a wide variety of work.
 Therefore, the definition of "Sheet Metal Industry" Includes many kinds of work.
-Therefore, employment or self-employment in the "same or related business as any Contributing Employer" or in the Sheet Metal Industry may be much broader than you might think.
+Put another way, employment or self-employment in the "same or related business as any Contributing Employer" or in the Sheet Metal Industry may be much broader than you might think.

-It is important to check with the Fund, in writing, before engaging in any employment or self-employment to confirm whether that work might be considered to be in the "Sheet Metal Industry" or in the "same or related business as any Contributing Employer."
+Please note: it is critical to check with the Fund, in writing, before engaging in any employment or self-employment to confirm whether that work might be in the "Sheet Metal Industry" or in the "same or related business as any Contributing Employer."
+There are limited exceptions that may apply to your situation.